Younes Bakiz

-Younes Bakiz (born 5 February 1999) is a Danish professional footballer who plays as a winger for Danish Superliga club Silkeborg.
+Younes Bakiz (born 5 February 1999) is a Danish professional footballer who plays as a winger for Botola club Raja CA, on loan from Danish Superliga club Silkeborg.

 Career

 Early years

 Growing up in Vestegnen to Moroccan parents, Bakiz played football as a youth for Brøndby IF, Holbæk B&I and HB Køge before making his breakthrough as part of FC Roskilde in 2018.

 Viborg

 After having made 43 appearances for Roskilde, in which he scored 13 goals, Bakiz signed a three-year contract with Viborg FF in June 2020.
 In his first season, he won the second-tier 1st Division with the club and secured promotion to the Danish Superliga.
 He made 21 appearances and scored three goals.

 On 18 July 2021, Bakiz made his Superliga-debut in a 2–1 away win over Nordsjælland.
 Starting on the left wing, he scored the 1–1 equaliser in the 41st minute of the game, before being substituted by Jeff Mensah in the 78th minute.